davideagen/propertyutils/README.md

 ```

 PropertyUtils allows you to not care why the property read failed and just continue on as
 though the property was not set.
-It allows you to use the simpler, elegant version of
+It eliminates boilerplate required for robustly reading
-reading a property that also happens to be correct.
+a property value.

-When property reads fail either because the property is not
+When property reads fail either because the property is not set or because the SecurityManager
-set or because the SecurityManager denied the read attempt, either a `null` or a default
-value depending will be returned dependning on the method called.
+denied the read attempt a `null` or a default value will be returned.
 No exceptions are thrown
 and code can ignore that it may be running under a restrictive SecurityManager.

 ## Examples